OpenSees Cloud

 Finally, perform static analysis for the gravity load.
 Be sure to not

-system for the static analysis.
+use the Diagonal system for the static analysis.
 You’ll get

 results–very incorrect results!